nuxt-modules/logrocket/README.md

 ## Usage

-LogRocket gets automatically injected in to your application when it is setup correctly.
+LogRocket gets automatically injected into your application when it is setup correctly.
 By default this module works only in `production` and on client-side events.

 In order to use LogRocket's injected functionality in your application, you can use :